 A grant report is a formal way for you to update your funders on what you’ve accomplished with their grant money.
 Many funders have some grant reporting guidelines, but some funders have no guidelines at all.
 While the latter may sound like a dream come true, it can be hard to write a grant report with no guidelines.

 If you find yourself writing a grant report with no guidelines, here are the major pieces of information, in order, that you may want to include:

 A HEARTFELT “THANK YOU”

-Make your funder feel appreciated by expressing your sincere gratitude at the beginning of your grant report.
+Make your funder feel appreciated by expressing your gratitude at the beginning of your grant report.
 A common way of doing this is by adding a cover letter at the beginning of your report, just like you would do with a grant proposal.

 The grant activities section is the heart of your grant report.
 In this section, you’ll highlight what your organization proposed to do with the grant money and the activities you’ve implemented so far.